-Cucumbers: (Northern Zone only)
+Cucumbers: (Northern Region only)

 Two types: slicers and picklers.
 Pickling types can also be used fresh.
 Burpless varieties exist.
 Many hybrids are gynoecious (i.e., female-flowering; only female flowers set fruit).
 Bees are required for pollination.
-Recommended varieties: Slicers: Sweet Success, Poinsett, Ashley, MarketMore 76, Straight Eight, Space Master; Picklers: Eureka, Boston Pickling.
+Recommended varieties: slicers: Sweet Success, Poinsett, Ashley, MarketMore 76, Straight Eight, Space Master; picklers: Eureka, Boston Pickling.

-Okra: (Central and Southern zones only)
+Okra: (Central and Southern regions only)

-Peas: (Central Zone only)
+Peas: (Central Region only)

-Pumpkins: (Southern Zone only)
+Pumpkins: (Southern Region only)

 They require a lot of space but can be grown under taller vegetables.
-Bees required for pollination.
+Bees are required for pollination.
 Foliage diseases and fruit-rot are common.
 Recommended varieties: Big Max, Connecticut Field, Prizewinner, Jack Be Little, Jack o’ Lantern, Calabaza.

 - Winter recommended varieties: Spaghetti, Table King, Table Queen and Table Ace (acorn); Waltham, Early Butternut (butternut).

-- Summer recommended varieties (North and Central Florida only): Early Prolific Straightneck, Summer Crookneck, Early White Scallop, Chayote; Zucchini: Cocozelle, Spineless Beauty, Black Beauty, Chayote, Calabaza.
+- Summer recommended varieties (North and Central Florida only): Early Prolific Straightneck, Summer Crookneck, Early White Scallop, Chayote; zucchini: Cocozelle, Spineless Beauty, Black Beauty, Chayote, Calabaza.

-Turnips: (Northern Zone only)
+Turnips: (Northern Region only)